jxm2012/Hazel-Game-Engine/README.md

 # Hazel-Game-Engine_learning_only
-Game engine made in C++ using OpenGl mainly.
-For learning purposes only
+Game engine made in C++, For learning purposes only